 - Shredded cheddar: I prefer extra sharp cheddar for its wonderful flavor.
 Smoked cheddar or Gouda are also good.

-- Pimiento peppers: They come in a little jar.
+- Pimiento peppers: They come in a small jar.
 You should be able to find them next to the pickles and olives in your grocery store.
-They are a type of red pepper.
-Their flavor is on the sweet side, with very mild heat.
-They are very flavorful, more so than red bell peppers, making them the perfect condiment for someone who doesn't like very spicy foods.

 Instructions